Sneyder2328/fake-fashion-ecommerce/README.md

 - **Cart Management**: Add items to your cart and manage them effortlessly.
 - **User Authentication**: Secure login and registration features.
 - **Responsive Design**: Shop on any device with our responsive design.

-(Add or remove features based on what you implemented.)

 ## Technologies Used